pulumi/pulumi-hugo/themes/default/content/blog/cloud-engineering-the-future-is-now/index.md

 ---
-title: "Cloud Engineering the Future Is Now"
+title: "Cloud Engineering: The Future Is Now"
 date: 2021-04-28
 meta_desc: "PulumiUP is a two hour event featuring industry leaders discussing the current state of cloud engineering and its future impacts on DevOps."
 meta_image: meta.png